sankalpsp07/AWS-Security-Hands-on-Labs-for-Students/Lab-2.md

    Note-Port 21, we are keeping it open intentionally to create a security threat.

 2) Add a tag to your target EC2 instance

-3) Key-Environment

-4) Value Production
+   Key-Env
+   Value- Prod

-5) Define an Assessment Target
+3) Define an Assessment Target

-6) Select your EC2 instance as the assessment target

-7) Check Install Agent on EC2
+   -Select your EC2 instance as the assessment target -Check Install Agent on EC2

-8) Define an Assessment Template
+4) Define an Assessment Template

-9) Provide a name
+   -Provide a name

-10) Select Rule Packages
+   -Select Rule Packages

-11) Set duration to 15 minutes
+   -Set duration to 15 minutes

-12) Uncheck the box for recurring Assessment Schedule
+   -Uncheck the box for recurring Assessment Schedule

-13) Review and create the template
+5) Review and create the template

-14) Assessment Run will initiate automatically
+6) Assessment Run will initiate automatically

-15) Review Findings and recommendations
+7) Review Findings and recommendations